alpersonalwebsite/react/05_controlled-components.md

 #### .map() and key attribute

-Before jumping to other topic, let´s address one possible issue in our code setting a context.
+Before jumping to other topic, let's address one possible issue in our code setting a context.
 Daily, we interact with lists that filter (aka, update) their composition or results.
 Example: Amazon search and suggested keys/terms/products.
-However, as you probably noticed, there´s "some kind of delay" that allows you to receive suggestions per words or terms and not per letters.
+However, as you probably noticed, there's "some kind of delay" that allows you to receive suggestions per words or terms and not per letters.

-Let´s modify our previous example.
+Let's modify our previous example.
 Before closing the div, add...

 ```javascript